-“There are a lot of social media planning and scheduling tools out there, but none of them are as flexible or all-encompassing as a simple, collaborative spreadsheet through Google Sheets.”
+“There are a lot of social media planning and scheduling tools, but none of them are as flexible or all-encompassing as a simple, collaborative spreadsheet through Google Sheets,” she says.

-Nina Krol and the team at Zety also use Google Sheets for outreach and promotion: “Our researchers have composed a database of leads and contacts for our outreach team in Google Sheets.
-It allows us to keep track of who we’ve contacted and when.”
+Nina Krol and the team at Zety also use Google Sheets for outreach and content promotion: “Our researchers have composed a database of leads and contacts for our outreach team in Google Sheets.
+It allows us to keep track of who we’ve contacted and when,” she says.

-“But the coolest thing for us is that we’ve connected Google Sheets to our email accounts using Zapier.
-Now, we can update statuses on our outreach email activities, and Zapier will make the updates in Google Sheets automatically.
-This allows us to create quick but detailed reports on our tasks and how successful they were.”
+“The coolest thing for us is that we’ve connected Google Sheets to our email accounts using Zapier,” Krol says.
+“Now we can update the status of our outreach email activities and Zapier updates our Google worksheets automatically.
+This allows us to create quick, detailed reports on our tasks and how successful they were.”

 Here are some ways our respondents use Google Sheets to expedite keyword analysis, boost rankings, adjust PPC bids, and identify technical SEO issues.

 “We pull in search engine ranking data from Ahrefs and enter it into the template.
-The template finds pages on our site that are competing with one another for the same keyword.”
+The template finds pages on our site that are competing with one another for the same keyword,” he says.

 “By removing extraneous pages or combining pages with 301 redirects, we are able to reduce keyword cannibalization issues on the site—and boost our organic traffic.”

-Andrew McLoughlin of Colibri Digital Marketing uses Google Sheets to find title tags and meta descriptions that are either too long or are duplicated across multiple pages:
+Andrew McLoughlin of Colibri Digital Marketing uses Google Sheets to find title tags and meta descriptions that are too long or duplicated across multiple pages:

-“After running a site crawl for a client, one of the first ways we organize that data is to import the title tags and meta descriptions, then we use Google Sheets to color-code them like a heatmap.”
+“After running a site crawl for a client, one of the first ways we organize that data is to import the title tags and meta descriptions, then we use Google Sheets to color-code them like a heatmap,” McLoughlin says.